Exarchooo/Ban-whole-country-torrent/README.md

 7. load it and refresh.
 The torrent client should give you a feedback about the number of banned addresses

 ------------
-I recommend qBittorent Enhanced Edition (banned China weird leech clients by default) or regular qBittorent.
+I recommend qBittorent Enhanced Edition (banned Chinese weird leech clients by default) or regular qBittorent.
 I don't know what other clients have this option and if the .dat file format will be correct.